 I have been part of the Leeds Playhouse Creative Engagement programme since 2009.
 Leeds Playhouse is a Theatre of Sanctuary, and I have run workshops there called ‘Finding Your Voice’, to encourage confidence and performance skills in the refugee and asylum seeker community.
-Also, I collaborate regularly on two exciting projects: Heydays a dynamic programme for older people; and Our Time, groundbreaking creative work for people with dementia and those who support them.
+Also, I have collaborated regularly on two exciting projects: Heydays a dynamic programme for older people; and Our Time, groundbreaking creative work for people with dementia and those who support them.

 For the Every Third Minute Festival 2018 at Leeds Playhouse, I co-wrote a short play, ‘A Horse Called Freedom’, with Rosa Peterson, a woman living with dementia.
 Despite the public perception of this complex condition, our work together was surprisingly poetic and uplifting.
 And we laughed (and cried) alot!